cncf/memorials/dan-kohn.md

 Dan was one of the folks out there trying to take the skills and talents they had to try to make the world a better place.
 Agree or disagree on anything, sure.
 But, I respect the hell out of someone like Dan.
 His impact has been made.
 Dan Kohn's legacy is a sea change in the technology landscape like the world hadn't seen since the introduction of the Linux kernel.
 Dan will truly be missed.

+## Randy Abernethy

+I met Dan shortly after he became Executive Director at the CNCF.
+His influence was swift, powerful, intuitive, direct and, most importantly, driven 100% by positive energy.
+Dan transformed and shaped the CNCF in perhaps its most formative and critical window.
+The result was one of the fastest growing and most important software organiztions in history.
+His dna will remain in the organization for the rest of its existence.

+More importantly to me personally was the way Dan set an example for folks around him.
+He showed people that you can be kind, understanding, open minded and sensitive while still being frank, fierce and driven in business.
+I was very happy to be in his orbit and have sympathy for anyone who may have had to compete with him.
+As driven as he was, he always had time for CNCF members and, really, people in general.
+You didn't have to be the CEO of X, Y or Z to get a kind, encouraging word from Dan or a minute of his time.
+He was always out front, one step ahead, and yet open to sharing his views and insight with everyone.

+We could use more people in this world with Dan's outstanding character, intellect and kindness.
+I missed him the day he left the CNCF and will miss him so much more now.

 ## Liz Rice

 Dan was a giant in our community, and his influence over the CNCF and the broader open source world was tremendous.